Copy (clone) your E2B USB drive

 The E2B download contains the script file '\UPDATE_E2B_DRIVE.cmd'.
 If you ensure this file is also present in the C:\temp\E2B folder (see above) then just run it to update any E2B USB drive without needing to reformat and recopy all the files.
 Note that the 'UPDATE_E2B_DRIVE.cmd' file is not copied to the USB drive.

 You may need to run WinContig or \MAKE_THIS_DRIVE_CONTIGUOUS.cmd afterwards to ensure all the files are contiguous.
+Windows Install ISO files an .VHD files do not usually need to be contiguous however.

 Recommended for Easy2Boot (fastest!) - SanDisk Extreme SDCZ880-128G-G46